 If you want to read up on the more technical aspects of image optimisation, places like this are a good start.

-The main thing is – take the time to get your images right.
+The main thing is – take the time to get your images right first time.
 People love images, but the bar is set high these days.
-We expect high quality images that do the job and load quickly.
+People are used to stunning, high quality images that load quickly.

 If you need some image work done, I’d be happy to help.
-I take the odd photo and work on image post-processing pretty much every day.
+I’ve taken a few photos and work on image post-processing pretty much every other day.